-- L8 The school system provides for two-way, reliable, and representative communication with all stakeholders. - A. The school system implements and annually reviews a communications plan that outlines multiple methods for two-way, reliable communication with all stakeholders. - B. The school system regularly communicates to all stakeholders the progress in attainment of the systems mission, vision, and goals.
+- A. The school system implements and annually reviews a communications plan that outlines multiple methods for two-way, reliable communication with all stakeholders. - B. The school system regularly communicates to all stakeholders the progress in attainment of the systems mission, vision, and goals.